-Michael Kazin is a professor of history at Georgetown University and emeritus coeditor of Dissent.
-His newest book, What It Took to Win: A History of the Democratic Party, will be published next spring.
+Michael Kazin is a professor of history at Georgetown University, emeritus coeditor of Dissent, and the author of What It Took to Win: A History of the Democratic Party.

 New York City

 Say what you will about the sins of the Bush Administration.
 But credit it with one small but welcome accomplishment: It has moved Arthur Schlesinger Jr.

 "You are the heirs of one of the country's great traditions, the